-This is an eight-month, part-time postgraduate course for doctors in general practice.
+This is a part-time postgraduate course for doctors in general practice.

 Entry Regulations

 Applicants must be registered medical practitioners and must have obtained their primary medical degree not less than three years before the examination for the Higher Diploma in Medicine (Dermatology).